Skip to main content

 Filtration stages

 Single-stage filters handle sediment only.
-Multi-stage systems (like the Waterdrop WHF21 with three stages) handle sediment, chlorine, and metals.
+Multi-stage systems (like the Osmio PRO-III Ultimate with eight stages) handle sediment, chlorine, and metals.
 The more stages, the more contaminants removed — but also the higher the annual filter replacement cost.
 Match the number of stages to your actual water problems.

 5-year total cost of ownership

 The purchase price is just the start.
 Add professional installation (£150–£300) and annual filter replacements.
-Over 5 years: the BWT E1 costs roughly £500 total (no filters to replace), the Waterdrop WHF21 costs about £1,350, and the Aquasana EQ-1000 costs roughly £1,400 but with the main tank lasting a full decade.
+Over 5 years: the BWT E1 costs roughly £500 total (no filters to replace), while the Osmio PRO-III Ultimate runs to about £1,650 once its £188/year of filters are counted, though the ceramic stage lasts three years so the cost is not evenly spread.

-The three best whole house filters for UK homes
+The two best whole house filters for UK homes

 BWT E1 Single Lever